 19 reasons to visit the Kent coast

 Get that beachy, holiday feeling on a break to the Kent coast.
-This curve of sand and shingle beaches, wild marshland and reserves, clifftops walks and chalky white sea stacks runs for some 350 miles around southeast England.
+This stretch of sand and shingle beaches, wild marshland and reserves, clifftops walks and chalky white sea stacks runs for some 350 miles around southeast England.

 When you consider the many characterful seaside towns stuffed with quirky independent cafés, shops and bars, museums and galleries that all reside under some of the UK's sunniest skies, it's easy to see why Kent is the coast to beat.